 Best Broadway Shows for Kids and Families

-Whether you're visiting NYC or live here year-round, seeing a Broadway show is a special family experience.
+Whether you're visiting NYC or live here year-round, taking in one of these Broadway shows is a special family experience.
 Kids are sure to remember it vividly, and chances are parents won't soon forget the credit card bill.
 That's why it's important to pick a production wisely, especially when bringing young children to their first Broadway performance.

-Before splurging on tickets to a Broadway show, remember the official minimum age at theaters is 4, and every audience member needs a ticket.
-Although parents have certainly sneaked preschoolers into productions, you're better off waiting until your kids are old enough to sit silently for long periods of time.
-For very young children new to live entertainment, start with more interactive offerings like Off-Broadway's Gazillion Bubble Show or the lovely productions at The New Victory Theater, which begins its new season in mid-October.
+Other rules to note: The official minimum age at most Broadway shows is 4, and every audience member needs a ticket.
+Although parents have certainly sneaked preschoolers into productions, you're better off waiting until your kids are old enough to sit silently for long periods.
+For young children new to live entertainment, start with more interactive offerings like off-Broadway's Gazillion Bubble Show or the lovely productions at The New Victory Theater, which begins its new season in mid-October.
 You'll save money and, perhaps, your sanity.

 The Lion King is an excellent first Broadway show for elementary schoolers.
 Photo courtesy of the Disney Theatrical Group

 This long-running Tony-winning musical is based on Disney's animated blockbuster about the coming of age of a young cub.
-I saw it three times when it opened in 1997, and this was long before I became a mom.
-However, I recently returned with my daughter in tow and I'm happy to report that, despite a different cast and theater, it's as thrilling as ever.
+I saw it three times when it opened in 1997, long before I became a mom.
+I've since visited with my daughter in tow, and I'm happy to report that, despite a different cast and theater, it's as thrilling as ever.
 The Lion King is a low-tech wonder filled with eye-popping puppets, exuberant production numbers, and a gorgeous African-inspired aesthetic.
 The "Circle of Life" opening as the animals parade down the aisles toward the stage is exhilarating and an ideal way to introduce school-age kids to the magic of Broadway.
 The Lion King's official recommended minimum age is 6, but a well-behaved 4- or 5-year-old should be fine.
-Tips: Watch the movie in advance and book a matinee.
+Watch the movie in advance and book a matinee.
 Note: Children under 2 will not be admitted.

 Much as my daughter and I enjoyed Aladdin, this Disney-based hit doesn't deliver the jaw-dropping wonder of The Lion King.
 The exposition-heavy first half of Act I is slow.
 However, once the title character uncorks the incredible Genie, the show takes flight on a magic carpet ride.
 His introductory number, "Friend Like Me," is hilarious and references other famous Broadway songs.
-And while the character is outrageously funny, he's nothing like Robin Williams in the film (which was a smart move, as the movie role was so specific to the late comedian's talents).
+And while the character is outrageously funny, he's nothing like Robin Williams in the film (a smart move since the movie role was so specific to the late comedian's talents).
 The show also boasts some thrilling special effects, including a flying carpet.
-Tips: Aladdin's official recommended minimum age is 6, and it's best to watch the movie in advance and book a matinee.
+Aladdin's official recommended minimum age is 6, and it's best to watch the movie in advance and book a matinee.

 Harry Potter and the Cursed Child is a hit with fans and Muggles alike.
-Photo by Manuel Harlan
+Photo by Matthew Murphy

 Wicked gives you a new perspective on the witches from The Wizard of Oz.
 Photo by Joan Marcus

-Wizard of Oz-loving kids get a whole new take on Glinda the Good and the so-called Wicked Witch in this stunning musical that shares their backstories as BFFs turned romantic and political rivals.
+Wizard of Oz-loving kids get a whole new take on Glinda the Good and the so-called Wicked Witch of the West in this stunning musical that shares their backstories as BFFs turned romantic and political rivals.
 With two strong female protagonists, it features lots of girl power, not to mention powerhouse songs by Stephen Schwartz such as the Act I closer "Defying Gravity."
 The costumes and sets are amazing—especially the massive dragon hanging above the stage—and the moral that you should never judge a person by their skin color is poignant.
 Wicked's official recommended minimum age is 8, which makes sense because the show runs nearly three hours and has a few scary moments.
-If your child is enchanted by the spectacle, be sure to also book tickets to the behind-the-scenes Wicked tour, where you can learn all about the show's secrets.
+Note: Children under 5 will not be admitted.

 RELATED: 50 Things to Do in Midtown with Kids